 Instructional Design

-I estimate that I have at least 15 parts right now, but new research (and bad examples) comes in every day.
+I estimate that I have at least 15 parts right now, but new research comes in every day.

 Part 1: From Myths To Principles: Navigating Instructional Design in Immersive Environments